By Dave Montgomery

 The State Fair case is being closely watched by public information advocates, particularly in light of Texas Supreme Court decisions in 2015 that curtailed citizen access to many records related to companies and non-profits doing business with the government.

-“It’s a tremendous threat to our democracy,” said Laura Prather, a First Amendment lawyer in the Haynes and Boone firm and co-chair of the legislative committee of the Freedom of Information Foundation of Texas.
+“It’s a tremendous threat to our democracy,” the Freedom of Information Foundation of Texas said in a statement about the State Fair case.
 “We’ve got a situation where a requestor is asking for documents that they believe that a government entity holds.
-And then they are put on the receiving end of a lawsuit and subjected to the fees from the entity.
+And then they are put on the receiving end of a lawsuit and subjected to the fees from the entity.”

 The fair’s suit against Riggs spawned a bill in this year’s Legislature to protect open records requestors from lawsuits, but the proposed Requestor Protection Act, House Bill 4144 by Rep. Chris Paddie, R-Marshall, died in the House Government Transparency and Operation Committee, along with other bills aimed at loosening court-imposed restrictions on public records.